intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 into two high-level tasks:

 1. Policy definition governing the Series as a whole.
 This is the joint responsibility of two entities.
-The RFC Series Working Group (RSWG) is an open working group independent of the IETF that generates policy proposals.
-The RFC Series Approval Board (RSAB) is an appointed body that approves such proposals for publication in the Editorial Stream.
+First, the RFC Series Working Group (RSWG) is an open working group independent of the IETF that generates policy proposals.
+Second, the RFC Series Approval Board (RSAB) is an appointed body that approves such proposals for publication in the Editorial Stream.
 The RSAB includes representatives of the streams {{RFC8728}} as well as an expert in technical publishing,